vedph/pythia-doc/query.md

 >⚙️ In the current implementation, each operator corresponds to a [PL/pgSQL](https://www.postgresql.org/docs/current/plpgsql.html) function, conventionally prefixed with `pyt_`.
 These functions receive the arguments listed above in addition to the positions being tested, which are handled by the search system.

 💡 The potential of these alignment operators may not be immediately evident, but they can provide a lot of power for contextual searches.

-For instance, not only you can search for a word before or after or near another word, specifying the minimum and maximum distance, and limiting results to those words belonging to the same larger encompassing structure (e.g. a sentence); but you can also search for a word at the beginning of a verse, i.e. a word left-aligned with a verse with maximum distance=0, or at its end, i.e. right-aligned with maximum distance=0, etc. Remember that in Pythia everything is an object, whether it's a single word or a larger linguistic structure like phrase, sentence, verse, or even non-strictly linguistic structures like typographic entities as paragraphs; and such objects all have a start and an end position, making them segments.
-You are free to look for any type of alignment between any types of segments, and additionally to play with the operation arguments for minimum, maximum, and embracing structure.
+To start with, you can search for a word before or after or near another word, specifying the minimum and maximum distance, and also limiting results to those words included in the same larger encompassing structure (e.g. a sentence).

+Additionally, the power of these operator shines when dealing with larger structures; for instance, you can search for a word at the beginning of a verse, i.e. a word left-aligned with a verse with maximum distance=0, or at its end, i.e. right-aligned with maximum distance=0, etc.

+Remember that in Pythia everything is an object, whether it's a single word or a larger linguistic structure like phrase, sentence, verse, or even non-strictly linguistic structures like typographic entities as paragraphs; and such objects all have a start and an end position, making them like segments (a token is just a segment where by definition start and end positions coincide, because positions are token-based).
+You are free to look for any type of alignment between any types of segments, and additionally play with the operation arguments for minimum, maximum, and embracing structure.

 ## Sections